 Although it provides a decent look at upper class Greek escorts the work of Konstantinos Kapparis looks little beyond this section of society, and only Athenian society at that, harming the breadth of this book.

-A deliciously rich recipe where the flavors of sweet adzuki beans in a paste meld and compliment chocolate, with the seductive flavor of coconut completing the picture.
+This is a deliciously rich ice cream in which sweet adzuki bean paste melds with chocolate, with the seductive flavor of coconut completing the picture.

 A deliciously tender and flavorful beef dish with a fair degree of sweetness to delight the tongue.